AlexanderKarren/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first has its base code designed for mobile, with media queries to make it responsvie for a desktop environment.
+Desktop first has its base code designed for desktop, with media queries to make it responsive for a mobile device

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?